What do you want to learn?

 How to calculate shipping costs for small businesses?

 Shipping costs vary depending on a variety of factors, from package measurements, shipment type, weight, location, and more.
-Once these variables are calculated, a carrier will put a price on your shipment.
+Once these variables are calculated, a courier will put a price on your shipment.
 You can learn more about how to calculate shipping costs.